X4/krit/README.md

   <img src="docs/assets/fig2.png" width="750" />
 </p>

 This looks somewhat readable, but attempts to draw a complete representation of a structure even slightly more complex than this typically result in a tangled mess.
-Because of this, Grit only gives us glimpses of the digraph, one `tree` (or `ls`) at a time.
+Because of this, Krit only gives us glimpses of the digraph, one `tree` (or `ls`) at a time.
 Beyond that it relies on the user to fill in the gaps.

 We can check the nodes and see how the changes propagate through the graph:

 ```
-$ grit check 75
+$ Krit check 75
-$ grit
+$ Krit
 [x] 2020-11-10 (1)
  ├──[x] ...
  └──[x] Work on ch.
 1 of the algebra textbook (75)